YusufDA/automatonQA/README.md

+No 1 ada di file Test Scenario worksheet
-Untuk Automaton WebUI untuk website nonton ada di project WebProject open by Katalon Studio Untuk Automaton API ada di project Automate API Restful-Booker
+No 2 ada di project WebProject open by katalon studio No 3 ada di Automate.postman_collection
+No 4 ada di TestJson

 # automatonQA
 test for automaton